A group of researchers on minorized languages joined efforts in

 1. examine the use of specific methods in the analysis of data from indigenous latin american languages, with a focus on endangered languages, or propose new methods for analyzing such data;

-2. propose new models for the collection, management, and deployment
+2. propose new models for the collection, management, and deployment of data for indigenous language settings;

 3. consider what concrete steps are required to facilitate more fruitful interaction between computer scientists, documentary linguists, and language communities;